 The group work across a range of scales within organisms, from studies of changes in gene expression in tissues and cells, to studies of metabolism and tissue biochemistry through to assays of whole organism physiology and behaviour.

-Current projects within the group investigate:
+Current and recent projects within the group investigate:

 Mechanisms invertebrate immune surveillance, including studies of transcriptionally variant putative immune receptors in crustaceans.
 Click diagram (right) to enlarge.